iamrazes/ecanteen/README.md

 ## About eCanteen

-eLibrary is a digitized canteen local store to help customer order their food within second.
-The system aim towards modernizing store with app to run it's business.
+eLibrary is website-based system for ecommerce local canteen.
+We aim to digitalize the transaction to reduce anything that maybe unnecessary and help people to instantly getting their food with ease.

 ## Installation Guide